College of Engineering History

 Engineering Hall is named Marston Hall in honor of Anson Marston, longtime professor and the first dean of engineering at Iowa State.
 Marston was informed of the honor on May 31, 1944, at a small dinner commemorating his 80th birthday.

-The U.S. Atomic Energy Commission formally announces the location of one of its major research facilities at Ames, to be known as the Ames Laboratory.
+The U.S. Atomic Energy Commission formally announces the location of one of its major research facilities at Ames, to be known as the Ames Laboratory (now Ames National Laboratory).
 Frank Spedding is named its first director.

 A degree in industrial engineering is offered.
 An option in industrial engineering had been available for mechanical engineers since 1919.